• Home

 At least, that’s what I convinced myself when I moved into my house and painted every room floor to ceiling, except for those irritating tight spots behind the radiators.
 You know which ones I’m talkin’ about.

-Sneaky, sneaky unpainted wall.
 The ones no standard paint roller or brush will wedge into, without being totally obvious that you forced a large, drippy, paint-covered object in there.

 Unpainted wall, peering at me every time I walk by.

-Installed extremely close to the wall, cast iron radiators take quite a bit of time to drain and remove for the convenience of painting without obstacle.
+Installed extremely close to the wall, cast iron radiators take quite a bit of time to drain and remove for the convenience of painting without obstacles.
 And if you’ve ever been patient enough to drain one, you probably already know that you need to hire a small army to help you move it.
 And then you and the army bond over the next two days laying on the couch watching DIY Network because you all threw your backs out or dropped it on your foot.

 My experience, at least.

-But I was furiously determined to come up with an easier way to paint behind the radiators.
-My inspiration came to me when I was painting the entryway radiator that glossy, glossy gray last month.
-Actually, what happened is that a piece of plastic wrap got stuck to the paint (dried paint, thankfully), and it occurred to me that if I wrapped the whole backside of the radiator with the same plastic wrap, it would probably stick well enough to serve as a handy paint barrier.
+My inspiration came to me when I was painting the entryway radiator.
+Actually, what happened is that a piece of plastic wrap got stuck to the paint (dried paint, thankfully).
+It occurred to me that if I wrapped the whole backside of the radiator with the same plastic wrap, it would probably stick well enough to serve as a handy paint barrier.

-And it worked.
+And it worked!

-Plastic wrapping the radiator.
 I started from the bottom, coating the back of the radiator horizontally with long pieces of the wrap until the whole possibly-effected area was covered adequately, like hot dog rolls at the beach.
-And a messy paint job is just about as devastating as sandy rolls, so don’t act like I’m crazy.
+And a messy paint job is just about as devastating as sandy rolls, so don’t act like I’m overthinking this.

-Enclosed radiator, ready for painting.
 Because I’m in the process of patching the stairwell from having removed the colorful gallery, I had gone and bought a new gallon of Burnished Bronze by Behr and was raring to crack it open.
 I used one of the smaller 6.5″ paint rollers that’s better for fitting in small spaces (as well as usually getting a finer paint finish), and went to town.

 Painted behind the radiator, successfully.

 The application process went really well.
 And moreover, it wasn’t messy.
 The roller was a perfect fit into the narrow space, and while the plastic wrap got some paint on it, the radiator itself was totally guarded.
 The most nerve-wracking part of the whole job was whether or not the mixologist at Home Depot could match my previous can of Burnished Bronze exactly.
-In this, and the previous photo, the wall is still a little sticky, so you can see the variance in the wet paint spots versus the dry.
-The dog did not seem as unnerved.
-He was patiently waiting a birthday beach walk (he turned the big 0-3).

 Painted behind the radiator, successfully.
 And bored the dog.
-Happily, it dried perfectly, which based on everything my Mom has bought me, that never happens.

 Perfect paint match.